Dress to Impress: A Guide to Job Interview Attire

 Essentialism by Greg McKeown – This book is all about prioritizing and elimination.
 McKeown discourages well-roundedness and advises us to apply “tougher criteria to life’s big decisions” so we can weed out less important paths.
 If you want to learn how to simplify your career and focus on what truly matters, then read this book.

-Setting yearly reading goals is a great way to motivate yourself to read more.
 Start small.
 You can set a goal for the number of books you want to read in a year, or you can set a goal to read a certain number of books in a particular genre or on a particular topic.
 You can also set a goal to read a book that has been on your to-read list for a long time.
 Whatever your goal, make it challenging but achievable, and track your progress regularly to keep yourself accountable.

 Now, let’s talk about why these five books are worth reading.